 You’ll still be able to redeem points for upgrades, hotel stays, goods etc. and flights to any worldwide destination (subject to availability) with British Airways or its oneworld alliance partners.

-Compare credit cards that earn Avios directly
+Compare credit cards that earn Avios points directly

-Compare credit cards that earn points which can be exchanged for Avios
+Compare credit cards that earn points which can be exchanged for Avios points

 Several cards on the market let you exchange their loyalty points for Avios.
 At the time of writing, American Express Membership Rewards points can be exchanged at a rate of 1:1, for example, and £150 of Tesco Clubcard points can be exchanged for 36,000 Avios.
 IHG Rewards Club points can be converted too (call 0871 226 1111), but you’ll need at least 10,000 of them first.
 HSBC has also periodically run promotions allowing Premier customers to exchange reward points for Avios.